Recombinant Human IL17 / IL17a protein (Catalog#12047-H07B)

 0.2 μm filtered solution in PBS

 This antibody is shipped as liquid solution at ambient temperature.
 Upon receipt, store it immediately at the temperature recommended below.

 This antibody can be stored at 2℃-8℃ for one month without detectable loss of activity.
 Antibody products are stable for twelve months from date of receipt when stored at -20℃ to -80℃.
 Preservative-Free.
 Avoid repeated freeze-thaw cycles.

-IL17, also known as IL17a, is a cytokine belongs to the IL-17 family.
+IL17, also known as IL17a, is a cytokine that belongs to the IL-17 family.
 Cytokines are proteinaceous signaling compounds that are major mediators of the immune response.
-They control many different cellular functions including proliferation, differentiation and cell survival/apoptosis but are also involved in several pathophysiological processes including viral infections and autoimmune diseases.
+They control many different cellular functions including proliferation, differentiation, and cell survival/apoptosis but are also involved in several pathophysiological processes including viral infections and autoimmune diseases.
 Cytokines are synthesized under various stimuli by a variety of cells of both the innate (monocytes, macrophages, dendritic cells) and adaptive (T- and B-cells) immune systems.
 The IL-17 family of cytokines includes six members, IL-17/IL-17A, IL-17B, IL-17C, IL-17D, IL-17E/IL-25, and IL-17F, which are produced by multiple cell types.
 IL-17 regulates the activities of NF-kappaB and mitogen-activated protein kinases.
 This cytokine can stimulate the expression of IL6 and cyclooxygenase-2 (PTGS2/COX-2), as well as enhance the production of nitric oxide (NO).
-High levels of IL-17 are associated with several chronic inflammatory diseases including rheumatoid arthritis, psoriasis and multiple sclerosis.
+High levels of IL-17 are associated with several chronic inflammatory diseases including rheumatoid arthritis, psoriasis, and multiple sclerosis.